domu904/Flavis.Spring/README.md

 # Flavis.Spring

- This is the Flavis Spring API
+ This is the Flavis Spring API application for customer systems

  ## Pre req
  * Java 1.8